 Splatt’s motorbike accident lawyers offer legal advice for motorcycle accidents from Far North QLD to the Gold Coast region.
 Our personal injury lawyers work from ten QLD-wide locations.

-How do I know if I can claim compensation for a motorbike accident injury?
+Can I make a claim for a motorbike accident injury?

-If you have been injured in a motorcycle accident that was caused by another driver’s negligence, you could have the right to claim compensation for motorbike accident injuries.
+If you have suffered an injury in a motorcycle accident that was caused by another driver’s negligence, you could have the right to claim compensation for motorbike injuries under QLD compensation laws.

-The time required to settle a motorcycle accident claim varies according to the case’s complexity.
-Sometimes:
+According to MAIC data, the time required to settle a motorcycle accident claim varies according to the case’s complexity and severity of injury.
+Factors that increase settlement times include the following:

 • There are multiple negligent parties